kalfung/DogDateAPI/README.md

 # R4 Identify and discuss the key functionalities and benefits of an ORM

+## Functionality

+Some of the key functionalities of an ORM include:

+1. Object-Relational Mapping: The primary function of an ORM is to map the relational data model to objects in an application.
+It automatically converts database tables, columns, and relationships into corresponding classes, attributes, and associations in the programming language of choice.

+2. Data Manipulation: ORM tools provide methods and APIs to perform common database operations, such as creating, retrieving, updating, and deleting records (often referred to as CRUD operations).
+Developers can work with objects and use ORM methods to perform these operations, abstracting away the underlying SQL statements.

+3. Querying and Filtering: ORM frameworks typically offer query language abstractions that allow developers to construct complex database queries using object-oriented syntax.
+Instead of writing raw SQL queries, developers can use ORM query methods to retrieve specific data based on conditions, perform aggregations, and join tables.

+4. Transaction Management: ORM tools provide transaction management capabilities, allowing developers to group a set of database operations into a single transaction.
+Transactions ensure the atomicity, consistency, isolation, and durability (ACID) properties of database operations, ensuring data integrity and preventing issues such as partial updates or data inconsistencies.

+5. Relationship Management: One of the core features of an ORM is managing relationships between objects and database tables.
+ORM frameworks handle associations like one-to-one, one-to-many, and many-to-many relationships, automatically fetching related data and managing foreign key constraints.

+6. Schema Migrations: ORM frameworks often include functionality for managing database schema changes over time.
+They provide migration tools that allow developers to define and execute database schema modifications, such as creating tables, adding or modifying columns, and establishing relationships, while preserving existing data.

+7. Performance Optimisation: ORM tools often include performance optimisation features, such as caching, lazy loading, and query optimisation.
+These features aim to reduce the number of database queries and improve the overall performance of the application by minimising unnecessary round trips to the database.

+8. Database Agnosticism: Many ORM frameworks strive to be database-agnostic, meaning they can work with multiple database systems, including PostgreSQL, MySQL, SQLite, and others.
+This allows developers to switch between different databases without modifying their application code significantly.

+ORMs provide a convenient and productive way to interact with databases by abstracting away much of the low-level SQL and database-specific details.
+They simplify database operations, reduce boilerplate code, and promote cleaner, more maintainable code.

+## Benefits

+Benefits of an ORM when working with relational databases include:

+1. Productivity and Code Maintainability: ORM frameworks provide a higher-level abstraction that allows developers to work with objects instead of writing raw SQL queries.
+This abstraction simplifies database interactions, reduces the amount of boilerplate code, and promotes cleaner and more maintainable code.
+Developers can focus on business logic rather than dealing with low-level database operations.

+2. Object-Oriented Programming Paradigm: ORM bridges the gap between the object-oriented programming model and the relational database model.
+It allows developers to directly work with objects and relationships, providing a more natural and intuitive way to represent and manipulate data in the application code.

+3. Data Abstraction: ORM provides a layer of abstraction that shields developers from the complexities of database-specific operations and optimisations.
+Developers can focus on the logical structure of the data and interact with it using object-oriented concepts, rather than getting into the intricacies of SQL syntax or database-specific features.

+4. Schema Migration and Version Control: ORM tools often include functionality for managing database schema changes over time.
+They provide migration tools that allow developers to define and execute database schema modifications while preserving existing data.
+This makes it easier to evolve the database schema alongside application development and integrate schema changes into version control systems.

+5. Testing and Mocking: ORM's abstraction layer simplifies the testing process by allowing developers to work with mock objects or in-memory databases during testing.
+This promotes easier unit testing and facilitates the isolation of database interactions from the rest of the application logic.

 # R5 Document all endpoints for your API

 /dogs/breed GET list of all dogs of a specific breed